 3) Properly prepare the wall

 Pealing paint, scratches, gauges, and other imperfections will make a graphic look bad, and could keep a graphic from sticking.
 Any imperfections in a wall should be repaired before applying wall graphics.
 If the wall needs painting, make sure to clean off the wall before painting.
-If it’s an old wall with lots of dirt, oil, or other grime on it, you’ll need to make sure they are deep cleaned.
+If it’s an old wall with lots of dirt, oil, or other grime on it, you’ll need to make sure they are deep cleaned with the help of professionals such as Modern Maids.
 Any imperfections in the paint will be visible underneath the vinyl and may cause it to peal up.
 If there are bumps in the paint, you will need to sand them down.
 Once a wall is painted, it’s best to wait at least one week for the paint to cure before applying vinyl.

 4) Run A Test

 Before you settle on the location of your wall graphic and the kind of vinyl you will use, it’s best to run a test to see what vinyl will work the best on the application surface.
 We have professional testing kits in our shop, and our team can help perform a vinyl adhesion test at your site.
 In order to achieve maximum adhesion, follow the following steps from 3M:

 - Wipe down the wall two times with a mixture of 70% isopropyl alcohol and 30% water

 - Firmly apply strips of vinyl to be tested to the wall